 … Let the dearest of your treasuries be the treasury of righteous action… Infuse your heart with mercy, love, and kindness for your subjects… for they are of two kinds: either they are your brothers in religion or your equals in creation

 The spirit of Ali’s words is echoed in the declaration that all human beings are born free and equal in dignity and rights.
+Ali is celebrated for his chivalry, bravery, generosity, justice, and grandeur of the soul, values that are seen as the true essence of Islamic piety.

+The shared reverence for Ali makes him a great unifier most notably in places such as Syria.
 Academic Vali Nasr writes in his book The Shia Revival: How Conflicts Within Islam Will Shape the Future that Syria ‘provides a modern example of cooperation between Shiism and Sufism.’
 Alawis, an offshoot of Shiism whose beliefs include elements of other religions, have dominated the Syrian government, which has since the 1980s relied on the Naqshbandi Sufi order for legitimacy.

 Shias consider imams as the only rightful heirs to the Prophet, which makes Ghazi a revered figure as a relative of al-Sadiq.
 Ghazi’s shrine has been a salad bowl and has brought people together for centuries irrespective of their sectarian identities.